Nottingham-CTU/REDCap-Minimization/README.md

 * **Use custom strata** will apply the per-strata approach, but with a secondary strata defined exclusively for this purpose

+### Protect randomization allocation values
+If selected, users are unable to view the randomization allocation on the data entry form after the randomization has been performed.
+This limitation is applied server-side.

+* To allow users to see the allocation temporarily, ensure that *automatically randomize on submission of form* is **not** selected.
+The allocation will be visible from when the randomize button is clicked until the user navigates away from the form.

 ### Diagnostic download mode
 Select whether headings in the CSV download are standard (includes event/arm prefixes on fields), or always omit event/arm prefixes.
 This only affects longitudinal projects.